MEET THE TEAM

 Jokes aside, his experience working for Amazon and as an Operations Manager is a massive asset to our growing workshop team in it’s prime, and will help us to build our manufacturing and operations capabilities, systems and processes.

-While Fredy is new to the roasting side of coffee, he comes a coffee region of Colombia and is already in training to win the next company Latte Art competition.
+While Fredy is new to the roasting side of coffee, he comes from a coffee region of Colombia and is already in training to win the next company Latte Art competition.

 Gabor comes from Hungary, where he studied in Budapest.
 Before joining IKAWA he was a barista at Alchemy Coffee and, like many aspiring baristas, is now in the roaster side of the industry!